John Mayhew (musician): Genesis

 Mayhew joined Genesis in the summer of 1969 to replace departing drummer John Silver, who enrolled at Cornell University in the US to study leisure management.
-Despite legend saying Mayhew was recruited via an advert in Melody Maker, Mayhew said in a 2006 interview that he was contacted by Mike Rutherford after the bassist had found his phone number, which Mayhew had been leaving 'all over London'.
+Genesis had placed an advert for a drummer in Melody Maker, but though legend says Mayhew was recruited via this advert, Mayhew said in a 2006 interview that Mike Rutherford contacted him after finding his phone number, which Mayhew had been leaving 'all over London'.
 The band was impressed by Mayhew’s long-haired appearance and professionalism, plus the fact he brought his own drums with him.
 As well as being a professional musician, Mayhew was also a carpenter.
 He installed proper panelling and seating in the band’s transport, a former bread delivery van, as well as building the cabinet for a home-made Leslie speaker that would often grind to a halt during live performances.

+Genesis made their live debut at a friend's party in October 1969, with their first professional concert on 4 November, in both cases with Mayhew on drums.
 He famously earned himself a good-natured rebuke from his bandmates when, upon being offered a wage of £15 per week by new record company Charisma (approximately £142 as of 2016), insisted that £10 was more than enough.
 Mayhew stayed with Genesis until his dismissal in July 1970.
 He was replaced by Phil Collins.

-In his posthumous tribute to Mayhew, Tony Banks credited him with anticipating, and perhaps influencing, an important aspect of Genesis' later live shows: "John was a bit older than us and had played live in [another band] so had some knowledge of what was expected on stage.
-I remember him at the first show changing to go on stage; this had never occurred to us, strange since later we became almost better known for Peter's costumes than anything else.
-For this reason he was a very important factor in those early days on the road, having already been there before."
+Genesis guitarist Anthony Phillips recalled of Mayhew, "He was a good drummer but we were very, very demanding and I think he always felt he came up short.
+He didn't really, he did a fine job. ...
+I think, had they found a more prosaic drummer afterwards, then history would speak more kindly about John, but he's cast in a rather dim light, which I always think is rather unfair."
+In a memorial tribute to Mayhew, Tony Banks wrote, "John was a bit older than us and had played live in [another band] so he had some knowledge of what was expected on stage."

 Post-Genesis

 Little was known of Mayhew's whereabouts following his departure from Genesis.
 There was speculation that he was deceased or missing.
 In 1982, he moved to Australia, where he found work as a carpenter.
 In 1989, he briefly returned to England to visit his ailing mother.

 In 2006, he attended a Genesis convention in London (along with Anthony Phillips and Steve Hackett), and played drums for tribute band ReGenesis's performance of "The Knife".
+The same year, Genesis's management gave him all the royalties which had accumulated from sales of Trespass during the time when his whereabouts were unknown.